 Content marketing is a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly-defined audience — and, ultimately, to drive profitable customer action. – Content Marketing Institute

 That’s a very high-level definition, and it is still really vague because the word “content” isn’t defined.
 Essentially, content is information.
-It can be educational, inspirational, newsworthy, entertaining, etc.
+It can be educational, inspirational, newsworthy, entertaining, or even shocking.

 At its core, a content marketing piece is not salesy, yet it generates sales.
 It isn't advertising, but it is a way to create brand awareness and a connection to your company or product that makes it relevant to your customers.